retsyx/amity/README.md

 ### HDMI Splice

 Amity does not work with the Raspberry Pi's HDMI connectors.
-Amity works by pretending to be a TV to the receiver, and all the devices connected to it, and by tricking the TV into thinking there is only one device attached to it.
+Amity works by emulating a TV to the receiver, and all the devices connected to it, and by emulating a single playback device to the TV.
 This is done by splicing into the HDMI-CEC bus between the receiver, and the TV.
 Splicing requires either stripping an existing HDMI cable, carefully pulling out the CEC, and ground wires without disturbing the other wires in the cable, and connecting them to Raspberry Pi GPIO pins or using a HDMI-CEC breakout board that preserves, and passes through the HDMI A/V signals without noticeably degrading them.

 If stripping an HDMI cable, cut the CEC wire to create two ends that connect to the Raspberry Pi.
 DO NOT cut the ground wire - connect a wire from the Raspberry Pi ground to the intact ground wire.

-Whether with a cable or a breakout board, connect the two CEC wires (one connected to the TV, and the other connected to the receiver) to GPIO pins 3 and 4 on the Raspberry Pi (order doesn't matter).
+Whether with a cable or a breakout board, with power off, connect the two CEC wires (one connected to the TV, and the other connected to the receiver) to GPIO pins 23 and 24 on the Raspberry Pi (order doesn't matter).
 Connect the HDMI splice ground to ground on the Raspberry Pi.
-These are pins 5, 7, and 9 on the Raspberry Pi [pinout](https://pinout.xyz).
+These are pins 14, 16, and 18 on the Raspberry Pi [pinout](https://pinout.xyz).
+Be careful not to miswire the two CEC wires to ground as that could potentially damage the HDMI equipment and the Raspberry Pi!

 ### Initial Installation